taqalytics/intern-onboarding/README.md

 This document is intended as a guidance for new developers/interns joining our team at DataWadi.
 Some of the Basic series courses are from LinkedIn School of SRE.

-This Onboarding courses builds strong foundational skills for new developers.
+This onboarding courses builds strong foundational skills for new developers.

 ## Basics